msuscens/Kitty-Masters/README.md

     b.
 Update supportsInterface() to call parent ERC721Upgradeable's supportInterface() function
     c.
 Add OZ ERC721EnumerableUpgradeable as inherrited contract
     d.
 Rename state variables (to be the same as OZ variable naming)
+    e.
+Remove ERC721 standard functions and instead use OZ ERC721 functions (the OZ ERC721 functions are inheritted but currently overriden by my own functions developed under my Cryto-Kitties project)